yansern/vue-multipane/README.md

 </multipane>
 ```

-## Customizing vue-multipane
+## Customizing pane layout
-You can customize everything using CSS.
+You can customize pane layouts using CSS.

 * Create vertical or horizontal layouts by using the `layout` attribute.
 * Set initial pane size using `width` or `height` CSS property.